-Shredded chicken tacos have been a trusty, easy recipe standby in my emergency dinner rotation since I first learned to combine salsa and chicken in a slow cooker and turned it on.
+Shredded chicken tacos have been a trusty, easy recipe standby in my emergency dinner rotation (just like this Chicken Quesadilla) since I first learned to combine salsa and chicken in a slow cooker and turned it on.

 I thought we’d carry on happily for years, this basic salsa chicken and I, until a few weeks ago when I found myself wanting…more.

 - More flavor.

 I’d gussied the shredded chicken up, but I hadn’t solved the essential problem: how to make truly excellent shredded Mexican chicken that I could use for tacos, burritos, enchiladas, or in any which way I pleased.

 Oh, and the prep for this mystery shredded chicken of my dreams still needed to be minimal and the cook time fast too.

 How to Make Instant Pot Shredded Chicken Tacos